 Dry Berthing Procedure

-- When you arrive at our Poole Marina – park in the car park and make use of one of the marina trolleys outside the café to load your gear straight into your boat.
+- When you arrive at the Marina – park in the car park and make use of one of the marina trolleys outside the café to load your gear straight into your boat.

 - Prepare your boat for launching – remove any boat covers, check your bung is in and that all lines and fenders are out on the port side.
-Finally, check that nothing is attached to the trailer and that your outboards/legs are in the down position.
-Where applicable your trim tabs and boarding ladders should be in the up position.
+Finally, check that nothing is attached to the trailer and that your outboards/legs are in the down position- and where applicable your trim tabs and boarding ladders are in the up position.

-- When your boat is ready to launch – write your trailer number on the whiteboard located adjacent to the launch area.
-Our staff will collect your boat in turn and launch her to the launch pontoon.
+- When you are ready to launch – log into your personal account on our Launch App situated at the Operations Office to request your boat launch.
+Our staff will collect your boat in turn and launch her to the pontoon.

 - Proceed along the pontoon walkways – to the ‘launch pontoon’ and wait for your boat to arrive.
 As a courtesy to other boat owners, we ask that you are ready and able to take charge of your boat as soon as it is in the water.

 - Once you have taken charge of your boat – either depart straight away or move along and around the corner to the ‘waiting pontoon’ where there should be space for you to make any last minute preparations and take passengers on board.